Haulashore Island

-Haulashore Island is a small island in Tasman Bay / Te Tai-o-Aorere, near Nelson, New Zealand.
+Haulashore Island is a small island in Tasman Bay, near Nelson, New Zealand.
 Formed in 1901, it was at one time a part of Boulder Bank.
 There is a narrow channel between the island and Arrow Rock.
 The 0.5 ha island has had rabbits since its formation; ferrets were released on the island in the 1960s to control the rabbit population.